sant024/mono-inject-rs/README.md

 2. Copy the dll

-The injector requires the dll file to call certain (mono_inject will inject mono_lib.dll).
+The injector requires the dll file to call mono functions (mono_inject will inject mono_lib.dll).
 Ensure sure that mono_lib.dll and mono_inject.exe are in the same directory.

 After building the dll from mono_load, copy and paste it in the same directory as mono_inject.